KQM-git/TCL/evidence/characters/pyro/amber.md

 {% page-ref page="../../../characters/pyro/amber.md" %}

 ## Amber Ult Targeting

-**By:** CM#0970
+**By:** CM\#0970
-**Added:** 16/12/2021
+**Added:** 12/16/2021
 [Discussion](https://tickettool.xyz/direct?url=https://cdn.discordapp.com/attachments/883204858050662440/920980949834035200/transcript-amber-ult-targeting.html)

 **Finding:** Amber's Q likely does not land randomly in certain pre-determined areas.
-From datamine, it is suspected that any enemies standing in the outer zone of Amber's Q are hit a random number of times (not fixed).
+It is suspected that any enemies standing in the outer zone of Amber's Q are hit a random number of times (not fixed).

-The exact datamined mechanic is guessed to be as follows:
+The exact mechanic is guessed to be as follows:

 * 8 arrows with damage radius of 2.6 will fall randomly along a circle 2.6 units away from the center of the Q
 * 10 arrows with damage radius of 2.6 will fall randomly in a circular area between 0 to 2.6 units away from the center of the Q